openstack/swift/doc/source/development_saio.rst

 ------------------------------------

 This documents setting up a virtual machine for doing Swift development.
 The virtual machine will emulate running a four node Swift cluster.
-It assumes you're using *VMware Fusion 3* on *Mac OS X Snow Leopard*, but should give a good idea what to do on other environments.

 * Get the *Ubuntu 10.04 LTS (Lucid Lynx)* server image: